weaviate/weaviate-io/docs/weaviate/guides/index.md

 ---

 <!-- TODO: Remove explanatory header once layout review complete -->
-:::caution UNDER CONSTRUCTION
+:::caution Migrated From:
-The various "Tutorials" sections will be made up of documents from Tutorials in Weaviate Docs Classic, plus a some new documents.
+- `Tutorials`
+- Some hidden; more `Tutorials` sections to be added in the future
 :::

 ## Overview